Aarav1611/Library-Management-System-Using-AVL-Tree/README.md

-Here’s a detailed `README.md` file for your Library Management System using AVL Tree in C:

----

 # 📚 Library Management System Using AVL Tree

 A Library Management System implemented in **C** using the **AVL Tree** data structure.
 This project demonstrates the efficient management of a library's books database, including features such as adding, removing, and searching for books.